 For many Chinese Americans, celebrations — weddings, birthdays, anniversaries — happen at dim sum restaurants like Ocean City Seafood Restaurant, where the gilded gold-and-white decor gives off that special-occasion vibe.
 It’s easy to spend maybe a bit too much time here, sipping tea and watching the family dramas play out while you wait to digest enough of your meal to justify ordering the sesame balls for dessert.
 The elegant setting is part of the experience, but you’re welcome to call ahead and order your dim sum to go for a special family meal at home — it will be just as tasty.

-If you’re a kid in the Jade District, the bright and unfussy Mojo Crepes is the place to be, with its pool tables, board games and plentiful seating.
-It also doesn’t hurt that the hot dogs and crepes, modeled after Japanese street cuisine, are unique and absolutely crave-worthy.
+If you’re a kid in the Jade District, the bright and unfussy Mojo Crepes is the place to be.
+The hot dogs and crepes, modeled after Japanese street cuisine, are unique and absolutely crave-worthy.
 You can order one of the enormous, conical crepes filled with whatever suits your mood, be it green tea ice cream, matcha or fresh mango.
 Crepes are the perfect eat-on-the go snack; order a variety for the family and enjoy your new favorite street food at Mt.
 Tabor Park or Kelly Butte Natural Area, both just a few minutes away.

 You haven’t really felt heartbreak until you’ve tried to get to the James Beard Award-nominated Hà VL (2738 S.E.
 82nd Ave., #102) on a Thursday afternoon after they’ve sold out of their famous snail soup.
 Along with a tasty selection of banh mi sandwiches, this family-owned shop runs two daily soup specials that will knock the socks off of anyone who thinks pho is the be-all, end-all of Vietnamese noodle soups.
 Come early for the best selection, or call ahead for takeout here or from Rose VL, its sister restaurant about a mile west, with its own incredible lineup of Vietnamese soups.